 - Start using memory aids as early as possible as they work best during the early stages of dementia.

 - Some people with dementia may prefer not to use memory aids, as they may view them as constant reminders of their memory problems.
-Only use memory aids with the consent of the person with dementia, where possible.
+Where possible, only use memory aids with the consent of the person with dementia.